Etativel/cv-maker/README.md

 ### Credits

 This resume design was inspired by Jake Gutierrez’s Resume Template, which provides a simple and elegant CVs.
 You can view it on [Overleaf](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) and on [GitHub](https://github.com/jakegut/resume).

+### License

+Code and design are published under the MIT License.